keevitaja/gulp-webpack-example/README.md

-# Gulp + Webpack example
+# Gulp + Webpack example for sass and javascript

 Includes VueJs-loader for single-file components and works well with Laravel Elixir php helper:

 `{{ elixir('app.css') }}`

+## Compiles & Bundles

+- sass to css
+- ES6 to ES5 with babel

 ## Includes

-- js
-- sass
-- babel
-- vuejs
+- vuejs with component loader
 - sourcemaps
-- versioning
+- versioning (cache-busting)
 - notifications
 - node env detection